variablesoftware/logface/LOGGING.md

 ```

 > **Tip:** Cloudflare Workers and some edge platforms may require a paid plan to view logs.
 Suppressing logs by default is a best practice for production deployments.

 ---

+## Negation Filtering

+- **Negation is supported in LOG/LOG_VERBOSE patterns:**
+  - Prefix a pattern with `!` to suppress logs matching that pattern, unless also matched by a positive pattern.
+  - Example: `LOG="!foo;auth,debug"` suppresses logs with tag `foo` unless they also match `auth` or `debug`.
+  - Negation and positive patterns can be combined with commas or semicolons.

+---